1st International Conference on Digital Science in Culture

 We invite proposals for papers, symposia and workshops on a wide range of subjects including, but not limited to:

-• Digital Science to Explore Relations between Culture and the Natural World: While ecosystems may influence regional culture, the primary focus is on understanding how culture affects ecosystems.
-By using digital tools and methods, this approach supports sustainability efforts and critically examines cultural impacts across history.
+- Digital Science to Explore Relations between Culture and the Natural World: While ecosystems may influence regional culture, the primary focus is on understanding how culture affects ecosystems.
+By using digital tools and methods, this approach supports sustainability efforts, e. g., by critically examining cultural impacts across history.

 Key information is summarized in the Call for Proposals.